 So why vintage goods, painted up furniture and other pretty things like home decor, gifts and even clothing?
 First, I think there is something intrinsic that draws certain people to old stuff.
 Discarded stuff.
 Side of the road treasure stuff.
 It’s something about seeing potential where other people see junk.
 There’s pride in saying, “I found this at a garage sale for a dollar and now look at it.”
 There has to be a spiritual lesson in this don’t you think?
 The way God looks at us and says, “I found her in a mess and now look at her.
 She’s beautiful!”
 But in addition to those vintage finds, I love bright and shiny pretty new things.
 Things you don’t know you need until you see them.
 Ordinary things that are special because they are prettier than they need to be.

-So pick a Wednesday, Thursday or Saturday and make the drive to Greenville.
+So pick a day and make the drive to Greenville.
 It’s about 30 minutes northeast of downtown Grand Rapids, 15 minutes from Rockford.
 Say hi and shop a little.
 Pink + Frillos is my happy place and I think you’ll love it too.